AaronOnosala/Cocoa-Object-Detection/README.md

 3. __Ripped__ - Images with ripe mature cocoa pods.
 4. __Spoilt__ - Images with Spoilt cocoa pods.
 ![cocoa](https://github.com/user-attachments/assets/1f112077-0d8a-4637-8ab9-400ec9bcc4c0)

 from images.
-The original dataset was in PASCAL VOC XML format, the dataset contains objects in cocoa trees under 4 classes Spoilt, Immature, Mature_Unripe and Ripped.
+The original dataset provided by [Makerere Artificial Intelligence Lab](https://air.ug) was in PASCAL VOC XML format, the dataset contains objects in cocoa trees under 4 classes Spoilt, Immature, Mature_Unripe and Ripped.
 It has been split into 3 subsets.

   * Train with 4550 images.
   * Validation with 1262 images.